Malak-Alaabiad/Editopia_Photo_Editor/README.md

 - Add more creative filters.
 - Include advanced editing tools like color correction and contrast adjustment.
 - Enhance performance for faster image processing.

-## Contributions

-Contributions are welcome!
-Feel free to fork the repository and submit a pull request.
-For any major changes, please open an issue to discuss before proceeding.